When Should You See an Audiologist?

 - You experience ringing in your ears (tinnitus) and/or dizziness

-If you have concerns about your child's, a family member's or your own hearing, you may contact an audiologist in your community.
-The College can assist you in finding an audiologist in your geographic area.
+If you have concerns about someone's hearing or balance, contact an audiologist.
+The College can assist you in finding an audiologist in your local area.

 Audiologists work closely with and will often refer clients to other health professionals, such as physicians, and speech-language pathologists in the provision of hearing health care services.